Find Affordable College Courses

 Harrisonburg, VA

-James Madison University ranked #7 on this year’s Most Popular Nursing Master’s Degree Schools in Virginia list.
+With a ranking of #7, James Madison University did quite well on this year’s most popular schools for nursing students working on their master’s degree.
 Located in the small city of Harrisonburg, JMU is a public school with a fairly large student population.

 About 89% of the students majoring in nursing at the school are women while 11% are male.